 Bear Viewing Homer

 Homer, Alaska is the gateway to some of the most incredible bear viewing opportunities in the world.
 Arguably, the most incredible Homer bear viewing tour takes you and your group to Chinitna Bay in Lake Clark National Park and Preserve.
 Massive coastal brown bears call this place home throughout the season because of its rich abundance of foods rich in protein.
+Some of these include the high-protein sedge grass that grows in the marsh, sockeye salmon, and clams in the tidal flats.

 Homer Bear Viewing